Charlie Waller (footballer): Milton Keynes Dons

 Waller joined the academy of Milton Keynes Dons at a young age, and went on to progress to the club's U18 team where he regularly captained the side.

 He signed his first professional deal with the club in June 2023 prior to the start of the 2023–24 season.
 Waller made his professional debut on 29 August 2023, coming on as a 60th-minute substitution in a 4–1 home EFL Trophy group stage win over Chelsea U21.
 On 21 November 2023 in the same competition, he scored his first senior goal in a 3–2 home win over Northampton Town.

 In November 2023, he joined National League North club Banbury United on an initial one-month loan deal, which was later extended until the end of the season.

 On 1 August 2024, Waller joined National League club Sutton United on loan until January 2025.
 He returned to his parent club on 29 December 2024.

+On 19 December 2025, Waller joined National League club Rochdale on an initial one-month loan deal.
+On 21 January 2026, Waller joined National League club Wealdstone on loan for the remainder of the 2025–26 season.